ETS1

 Protein C-ets-1 is a protein that in humans is encoded by the ETS1 gene.
-The protein encoded by this gene belongs to the ETS family of transcription factors.
+The protein encoded by this gene belongs to the ETS transcription factor family.

 Function

 There are 28 ETS genes in humans and 27 in mice.
 They bind the DNA via their winged-helix-turn-helix DNA binding motif known as the Ets domain that specifically recognizes DNA sequences that contain a GGAA/T core element.
 However, Ets proteins differ significantly in their preference for the sequence flanking the GGAA/T core motif.
 For instance, the consensus sequence for Ets1 is PuCC/a-GGAA/T-GCPy.
 On the other hand, many natural Ets1-responsive GGAA/T elements differ from this consensus sequence.
 The later suggests that several other transcription factors may facilitate Ets1 binding to unfavorable DNA sequences.
 ChIP-Seq studies have shown that Ets1 can bind both AGGAAG and CGGAAG motifs.

 Ets1 binds to DNA as a monomer.
 Phosphorylation of serine residues of the C-terminal domain (in the nucleotide sequence they belong to exon VII) known as autoinhibition makes Ets1 inactive.
 There are several ways to activate Ets1.
 First, Ets1 can be dephosphorylated.
 Second, two Ets1 can be activated If two Ets molecules homodimerize.
 The homodimerization occurs if DNA binding sites are present in the correct orientation and spacing.
 Thus, the exact layout of binding sites within an enhancer or promoter segment to either relieve or allow autoinhibition of Ets1 to occur may strongly influence whether or not Ets1 actually binds to particular site.
 Third, Ets1 can be activated by Erk2 and Ras at Thr38.
 The truncated isoform cannot be phosphorylated by the Erk2.
 It is localized in the cytoplasm and acts as a dominant negative isoform.
 Contrary, another isoform that misses exon VII is constitutively active.
 Many Ras responsive genes harbor combinatorial Ets/AP1 recognition motifs through which Ets1 and AP1 synergistically activate transcription when stimulated by Ras.

 In adult humans, Ets1 is expressed at high levels mainly in immune tissues such as thymus, spleen, and lymph node (B cells, T cells, NK cells, and NK T cells and non-lymphoid immune cells).

 An enforced expression of Ets1 blocks differentiation of B- and T-cells.
 By contrast, knocking Ets1 down causes multiple defects in the immune system.